vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 - `pt-online-schema-change` partially supports foreign keys.
 Neither `gh-ost` nor `VReplication` support foreign keys.

-#### External MySQL compatibility

-* If you run on Aurora or RDS you will need to use the `online` strategy.
-This is because both `pt-online-schema-change` and `gh-ost` try to create a new user and then attempt to grant the new user SUPER privileges.

 ## Vitess functionality comparison

 | Strategy | Managed | Online | Trackable | Declarative | Revertible          | Traffic |